asposemarketplace/Aspose_for_SalesForce/README.md

 Aspose for SalesForce
 =====================
-Step1: Download and unzip AsposeSample.zip
+Step1: Download and unzip Aspose_for_SalesForce

 Step2: Import AsposeSample Project in Eclipse as Force.com Project

 File > Import
 General > Existing Projects into Workspace
-Select the AsposeSample unziped folder as root directory.
+Select the Aspose_for_SalesForce/Aspose.Words Sample unziped folder as root directory.

 Step3: Deploy Project on Salesforce